 And much like Kinsey in the clip below, I’ve learned the hard way that trying too hard to be smart or witty can suck the magic right out of your words.

 From a starting point of labored puns about Native Americans, Draper manages to guide the above Mohawk Airlines pitch towards a far simpler, but far more significant “What did you bring me, Daddy?”

 It’s astonishing how this elementary phrase is able to achieve so many levels of depth and meaning without so much as a single pretentious adjective, and without ever directly selling any feature of the airline itself to the audience.

-This pitch is the perfect example of how language must be written in a way that speaks not to other writers, but to fellow consumers; fellow humans.
+This pitch is the perfect example of how language must be written in a way that speaks not to other writers, but to fellow consumers; or rather, fellow humans.

 The way in which this simple phrase effortlessly achieves Draper’s signature emotional approach is nothing short of a masterpiece.